ajs123/KBikeBLE/HOWTO.md

 * Power-saving timeouts, and whether power savings between cycling sessions is by full power-down or just idling all tasks.
 * Filtering the keep the resistance display and power readings from flipping around too much (note: if electrical connections are secure, you shouldn't need much filtering).
 * Whether you want to default to showing the "gear" like the Keiser computer, or the resistance in %.
+* Which Bluetooth services you want to provide.
+  * Cycling Power Service (CPS) is provided by most bike power meters and seems to be the most commonly used by various apps.
+  * FiTness Machine Service (FTMS) covers treadmills, rowers, steppers, and bikes.
+Some apps, such as Zwift, meant not just for biking will look for it but may not require it.
+Some apps that use FTMS may expect to be able to change the resistance, which isn't supported here.

+    You need to choose one of these, or both.
+There are some reports that apps connect more quickly with just one of the two enabled.
+CAUTION: CPS has seen more testing.

+  * If you have a battery, you may want to enable the Battery Service so that apps can directly read the state of charge.

 * Bluetooth power.
 * Whether you want to connect to KBikeBLE's command line interface via the USB (Serial) port and/or BluetoothLE (using Adafruit's app).
 * Whether you have a battery connected, and want the Bluetooth battery service to be available